Notoh/MLGSimulators/README.md

 # MLGSimulatorOtherLangs
-Other language version of MLG Simulator.
+Other language versions of MLG Simulator.